open-mv-sandbox/dacti/docs/daicon.md

 Not all interfaces have to fall in this region, only those that need this 'fast-path'.
 You are recommended to specify that clients should degrade performance rather than fail if the included interfaces' data exceeds the specified region.

+### CDN Cache Coherency

+Daicon containers are designed for efficient cache coherency on CDNs and edge caches.
+To achieve this, daicon's interface system can be updated atomically.

+You can use the values in the interface table as atomic switches, after appending binary data, repointing locations, and validating all caches have been updated.
+The interface table itself also has "count" and "extension", which too can be atomically updated after verifying a cache flush.

-If you implement this, you are recommended to pad the additional space in this region, reserving it, to allow the file to be updated without a full cache flush.
+If your format needs this functionality in combination with "Reducing Round-Trips", you are recommended to specify padding in the pre-fetch region, reserving it, to allow the file to be updated without a full cache flush.
 You should also pad the interface table for the same reason.

-You are not required to perform this padding, and in fact, if your file will not be updated like this you are recommended to *not* do it to avoid unnecessary overhead.
+### Specifying Append-Only

+Binary Data previously written should **never** move or change its value to ensure stale client table requests do not retrieve corrupt data from an update.
+Table pointer to offsets may be updated as necessary.
+If a file has stale or unused sections, a new file should be created with the unnecessary data culled out.

 ## Daicon Format